-The Company is currently conducting clinical trials to investigate multiple TIL therapies for multiple indications, including its lead product candidate, lifileucel, for advanced, or metastatic or unresectable, melanoma.
-The Company completed a rolling Biologics License Application ("BLA") submission to the U.S. Food and Drug Administration (the "FDA") for lifileucel for patients with advanced melanoma in March 2023, and the FDA accepted its BLA and granted lifileucel Priority Review in May 2023.
-The FDA originally assigned November 25, 2023 as the target action date for a decision under the Prescription Drug User Fee Act ("PDUFA"); the target action date was recently updated by the FDA to February 24, 2024.
-The Company is also pursuing registrational strategies for lifileucel in advanced cervical cancer and for its TIL therapy LN-145 in metastatic non-small cell lung cancer ("NSCLC").
-In addition, the Company is investigating next generation approaches to optimize TIL products, manufacturing processes and treatment regimens, including a first-in-human clinical trial of its lead genetically modified TIL therapy, IOV-4001.
-The Company is also exploring a shorter manufacturing process, tumor tissue procurement via core biopsy, additional genetically modified TIL therapies including multiple immune checkpoint gene edits, and cytokine-tethered TIL therapies, as well as a novel IL-2 analog, designated IOV-3001, as potential avenues to improve efficacy, manufacturing timelines, sample collection and supportive treatments involved in the overall TIL therapy process and treatment regimen.
+The Company manufactures AmtagviTM and its investigational TIL cell therapies using a centralized, scalable and proprietary 22-day manufacturing process to grow which rejuvenates and multiplies polyclonal Tcells T cells unique to each patient into the billions and yields a cryopreserved, individualized therapy.
+In May 2023, the Company acquired the worldwide rights to Proleukin® (aldesleukin), a commercialized interleukin-2 ("IL-2") product used to promote T-cell activity following solid tumor cancers.
+The Company is currently conducting clinical trials to investigate multiple investigating TIL therapies for multiple indications, including its lead product candidate, lifileucel, for advanced, or metastatic or unresectable, melanoma.
+The Company completed a rolling Biologics License Application ("BLA") submission to the U.S. Food and Drug Administration (the "FDA") for lileucel monotherapies for patients with later stage disease who were previously treated with standard of care therapies and TIL combinations with standard of care therapies to potentially improve outcomes in patients who are earlier in their disease.
+These trials two ongoing registrational trials to support a supplementary BLA ("sBLA"), of its TIL cell therapies in frontline advanced melanoma and in March 2023, and the FDA accepted its BLA and granted lileucel Priority Review in May 2023.
+The FDA originally assigned November 25, 2023 as the target action date for a decision under the Prescription Drug User Fee Act ("PDUFA"); the target action date was recently updated by the FDA to February 24, 2024. advanced non-small cell lung cancer following standard of care chemo-immunotherapy.
+The Company is also pursuing registrational strategies for lileucel in advanced cervical cancer and for its TIL therapy LN-145 in metastatic non-small cell lung cancer ("NSCLC").
+In addition, the Company is investigating developing next generation approaches to optimize therapies using TIL, products, manufacturing processes and treatment regimens, including a first-in-human clinical trial of its lead such as genetically modified TIL therapy, Iov-4001.
+The Company is also exploring a shorter manufacturing process, tumor tissue procurement via core biopsy, additional genetically modified TIL therapies including multiple immune checkpoint gene edits, and cytokine-tethered TIL therapies, as well as a novel IL-2 analog, designated Iov-3001, as potential avenues to improve efficacy, manufacturing timelines, sample collection and supportive treatments involved in the overall TIL therapy process and treatment regimen. cell therapy.